CoreRobotics/CoreRobotics/README.md

 Version: 0.9.1

 - C++ Platforms: Windows 8.1/10, Mac OS X 10, and Linux.
-- MATLAB Version (not active): R2016a (Windows, Mac, Linux)

 ## Description:
 This git project hosts code for the CoreRobotics open source robotic control library.
+The CoreRobotics libraries were developed in an effort to provide generalized implementations of algorithms facilitating rapid development of real-time robot manipulator control.
+This is useful for roboticists and researchers who need full access to the control loop for high-performance applications, and can't afford the overhead associated with larger libraries such as the Robot Operating System (ROS).
+CoreRobotics utilizes an object-oriented approach in C++ to implement fast cross-platform thread management and timing, core math solvers, manipulator control, and trajectory shaping, and modeling for state estimation.

+An example application that makes use of the library runs a single-board computer (e.g.: a raspberry PI or similar computer) to control the motion of a small four-jointed robot arm.
+A controller that solves for the joint angles to achieve a desired position of the robot tool uses the CoreRobotics InverseKinematics class.
+To achieve smooth motions between robot tool waypoints, the controller uses the CoreRobotics TrajectoryGenerator class.
+The Manipulator class presents a convenient way to represent the robot and update the robot kinematics quickly when new sensor data becomes available.

 The CoreRobotics library is distrubted under the [BSD-3-Clause license](https://opensource.org/licenses/BSD-3-Clause).
 This allows unlimited redistribution as long as the copyright notices and disclaimers of warranty are maintained.
 The third clause indicates permission is required to the use of names of contributors for endorsement in any derived work.

 ## General Structure: